mdibl/biocore_documentation/cli_workshops_2020/markdown/workshop_remote_data.md

 In this case however, the source is now the location of the data on the remote resource and the destination is a location on the user's local machine.

-Foor example, if we want to copy the file `test.txt` from the user's home directory on the server acme.com to the user's home directory on the local machine, the command would look like
+For example, if we want to copy the file `test.txt` from the user's home directory on the server acme.com to the user's home directory on the local machine, the command would look like

 ```
 scp cwilson@acme.com:~/test.txt ~/